Saturday, 12 September 2020

 Hurley Heights

-The path heads along a broad ridge with expansive views away to the east, over the swampy birthplace of Mount Hay Creek as far as the gleaming towers of Parramatta and Sydney on a clear day.
-Heading towards Mount Hay leads to a bottom of a rocky spur and the start of some more interesting, occasionally hands-on, hiking.
+The path heads along a broad ridge with expansive views to the east, over the swampy birthplace of Mount Hay Creek as far as the gleaming towers of Parramatta and Sydney on a clear day.
+Heading towards Mount Hay leads to the bottom of a rocky spur and the start of some more interesting, occasionally hands-on hiking.

 Mount Hay and Mount Hay swamp